angular/angular-cli/README.md

 This command pushes the app to the `master` branch on the github repo instead of pushing to `gh-pages`, since user and organization pages require this.

+By design the repository for development and hosting of `gh-pages` are the same.
+You might want to evaluate the [angular-cli-ghpages](https://github.com/Angular2Buch/angular-cli-ghpages) addon if you want to deploy to a completely different github repository.

 ### Linting and formatting code